Redstone-D/starberry/starberry/readme.md

 # Just updated

+0.3.3: Short cuts of form access has been enabled. redirect_response() function is now available to provide a redirect response.
+(Important Syntax Upgrade) akari_render! and akari_json! now can plug in functions, expressions, nested objects and so on inside, no need to first define then use. akari_render! now can accept zero arguments.

 0.3.2: Re-export Url trait properly, enabled cookie manipulation.
 Enable request.get_path() to get segments of URL.
 Bug fix: Now "any" url can be proporly used.
 Upgraded Akari into 0.1.3

 0.3.1: Enabled reading files from request, multiple file in a single input can also be handled.
 Now nested JSON is supported and you may use akari_json! to directly return a JSON object.
 (Bug fix) Now starberry run is enabled.
 Optimized form reading